rmassidda/ir-2019/01_crawling.md

 # Crawling

 Web crawling is the process by which we gather pages from the Web graph to index them and support a search engine.
-It is possibile to recognize different features that a web crawler should implement:
+It is possible to recognize different features that a web crawler should implement:

 - Quality, it should be biased toward fetching "useful" pages first.
 - Efficiency, it should avoid duplication, or near duplication, of the content crawled.